Welcome to EYFS

 There are two reception classes in EYFS.

-EYJ are taught by Ms Cheang and Miss Fiorentino.
-Within EYJ children will be arranged into two keyworker groups – Blue Whales and Yellow Seahorses.
-EYP are taught by Mrs Ponsonby and Miss House.
+EYJ are taught by Ms Cheang.
+Within EYJ children are arranged into two keyworker groups – Blue Whales and Yellow Seahorses.
+EYP are taught by Mrs Ponsonby.
 The key worker groups in EYP are the Red Crabs and the Green Turtles.

 The EYFS Framework